You Can Be Logged In and Still Attacked — How CSRF Actually Works

 What is CSRF in simple terms?

-CSRF is an attack where a hacker tricks your browser into performing actions on a website where you are already logged in.
+CSRF (Cross-Site Request Forgery) is an attack where a malicious website tricks your browser into performing actions on another site where you are already logged in.
+Because your browser automatically sends session cookies, the target website thinks the request is coming from you.

 About the Author